arichtman/nix/README.md

   This defaulted to `127.0.0.1` which may have worked but I didn't test.
 - ACME client [tutorial](https://forum.opnsense.org/index.php?topic=24778.0)
 - Install `os-wol` to wake on lan.
-  Add all physical machines to the list of known, you can use Kea DHCP leases to find all the MACs in one place.
+  Add all physical machines to the list of known, you can use ISC DHCP leases to find all the MACs in one place.
-- optionally: themes
+- optionally: themes (rebellion)

 Notes: